jhonny-me/mirrorrim/README.md

 Follow the setup [here](https://github.com/jhonny-me/mirrorrim#How-to-setup-Google-Account) to get the `google-credential.json` file

 ### iOS

+Before you run this script, make sure you already have the `Localizable` file created and corresponding language enabled, otherwise you'll have to switch around manually.

 After [install](https://github.com/jhonny-me/mirrorrim#install) at your project root folder, add following section to your package.json

 ```